For many, Easter is a time to enjoy a few days off work, relaxing in the company of family and friends with a mountain of chocolate Easter eggs.

 Home to the mysterious Hanging Rock, made famous by the book and film, visitors from all over flock to climb the rock and discover its magic.
 And while you’re in the area, make sure to tick Macedon Regional Park, Hanging Rock Winery and the township of Woodend off your list.
 A visit to local Kyneton makes for a relaxing day trip too.

 Dotted with charming country towns, the Macedon Ranges are the perfect answer for what to do on Easter weekend – without being too remote to manage.

 Luxurious Lord Howe Island

 If you’re keen to escape the Easter crowds and indulge in the island life for a few days, consider a trip to the little-known beauty, Lord Howe Island.
 With a permanent population of just short of 400, tourism is big business for this tiny island in the Tasman Sea.

-So now you’ve got some inspiration, why not make this year’s Easter a memorable one by escaping to one of these Aussie gems?
+Now you’ve got some inspiration, why not make Easter weekend 2018 a memorable one by escaping to one of these Aussie gems?